mvdom/mvdom/README.md

   }

   // bind a method to an document DOM event with an optional selector
-  // Note: will be correctly unbind when this element is removed from the Document
+  // Note: will be correctly unbound when this element is removed from the Document
   @onDoc('click', '.logoff')
   onDocumentLogoff(){
     console.log('.logoff element was clicked somewhere in the document');
   }

   // bind a method to an window DOM event
-  // Note: will be correctly unbind when this element is removed from the Document
+  // Note: will be correctly unbound when this element is removed from the Document
   @onWin('resize')
   onDocumentLogoff(){
     console.log('Window was resized');